bioexcel/biobb_flexdyn/biobb_flexdyn/docs/source/index.rst

-.. biobb_flexserv documentation master file, created by sphinx-quickstart on Wed Nov 22 09:36:44 2017.
+.. biobb_flexdyn documentation master file, created by sphinx-quickstart on Wed Nov 22 09:36:44 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.